A man’s guide to understanding fibromyalgia.

 Sometimes the pain may be unbearable on Monday, and no pain at all on Tuesday.

-Everyone’s hormones fluctuate especially women’s ones.
+Everyone’s hormones fluctuate especially women’s.
 That means that things like weight and blood pressure can rise and fall during a day, week, or month.

-All of the substances in the body work by rising and falling in response to different situations and being exposed to stress will change them.
+All of the substances in the bodywork rising and falling in response to different situations and being exposed to stress will change them.

 Fibromyalgia involves abnormal levels of multiple hormones and other substances in your body.